InformaticsMatters/docking-validation/remote-exec-scripts/README.md

 ## Limitations

 1. tej's ability to copy result files seems to be quite limited (no support for wildcards etc.).
-We are still working out how best to handle this in a generic manner.
+We work around this by writing all result files to a `results` directory so that tej can copy the entire directory, and then the `tej-submit.sh` copies those indivual result file back up to the workflow dir.
 1. error handling is not much tested yet.
-If the Nextflow workflow fails tej does not recognise this as having failed and tried to download non-existing results.
-We plan to improve this.
+The tej project is not deleted when errors occur so you can look into this.
 1. If the singularity container is not already present then Singularity must be installed on the head node.
 This may not be the case (e.g. in  SGE environment) so you might need to make sure that all the containers are pre-pulled.